hove-io/navitia/documentation/navitia.io/source/integration.rst

 Some transit agencies force travelers to call them to arrange a pickup at a particular place or stop point.

+Besides, some stop times can be "estimated" *in data by design*.
+* A standard GTFS contains only regular time: that means transport agencies should arrive on time :)
-Besides, **in data**, the stop times can be "estimated" (with no guarantee on time respect by the agency) or not (the transport agencies should arrive on time).
+* But navitia can be fed with more specific data, where "estimated time" means that there will be no guarantee on time respect by the agency.
+It often occurs in suburban or rural zone.

 After all, the stop points can be standard (such as bus stop or railway station) or "zonal" (where agency can pick you up you anywhere, like a cab).

 That's some kind of "responsive locomotion" (ɔ).

-So public transport lines can mix different methods to pick up travelers:
+So public transport lines can mix different methods to pickup travelers:

 * regular
     * line does not contain any estimated stop times, nor zonal stop point location.